 A recently published IDC white paper calls attention to the growing significance of chip connectivity.
-Entitled, “Hidden Signals: The Memories and Interfaces Enabling IoT, 5G, and AI,” the paper states that electronic systems will grow 10x to 103 zettabytes between 2014 to 2013.
+Entitled, “Hidden Signals: The Memories and Interfaces Enabling IoT, 5G, and AI,” the paper states that data created by electronic systems will grow 10x to 103 zettabytes between 2014 to 2023.
 Moreover, it says the average server will support over 670 gigabytes of DRAM in 2023.

 The underpinnings to this market growth are not only interfaces or chip connectivity and where data is stored in real-time, but also the connectivity between systems and processors computing the data, according to IDC.
 Technologies critical in this scenario include GDDR6, HBM, and memory buffers.
 These are the components that move, accelerate, and store data and enable IoT, 5G, and AI.
 These are the trends driving new markets for the next 10 years, according to the IDC white paper.

 The 10-page paper provides the reader a comprehensive market analysis of various product classifications, a historical perspective and market growths per category, trends, and detailed definitions.